-Road closure scheduled for U.S. 231 in Huntingburg - News Break
+Road Closure Scheduled for U.S. 231 in Huntingburg - News Break

-DUBOIS COUNTY – The Indiana Department of Transportation announces a complete closure on U.S. 231 for a drainage improvement project.
-Beginning on or around Monday, July 19, contractors will close U.S. 231 from State Road 64 to 10th Street in Huntingburg.
-Workers will be replacing a box culvert, installing new inlets and stormwater pipes to work in conjunction with the existing drainage infrastructure just south of the railroad tracks at this location.www.wbiw.com
+DUBOIS COUNTY, Ind. – The Indiana Department of Transportation announces a complete closure on U.S. 231 for a drainage improvement project.
+Beginning or around Monday, July 19, contractors will close U.S. 231 from State Road 64 to 10th Street in Huntingburg.
+Workers will be replacing a box culvert, installing new inlets and storm water pipes to work in conjunction with the existing drainage infrastructure just south of the railroad tracks at this location.www.witzamfm.com

 Comments / 0